yyiilluu/DeepCluster/docs/index.md

 second line of log
 ```

-Once your task is completed, you can download everything output to ```output_dir``` in your code, such as model artifacts or plots using
+Once your job is completed, you can download everything output to ```output_dir``` in your code, such as model artifacts or plots using
 ```
 ddlcli download --job_uuid=<uuid> --dest=<local path where you want model outputs downloaded to>
 ```